bento-platform/katsu/README.md

 `coverage html`

-## Note On Permissions

-By default, `chord_metadata_service` uses the CHORD permission system, which functions as follows:

-  * URLs under the `/private` namespace are assumed to be protected by an **out-of-band** mechanism such as a properly-configured reverse proxy.
-  * Requests with the headers `X-User` and `X-User-Role` can be authenticated via a Django Remote User-type system, with `X-User-Role: owner` giving access to restricted endpoints and `X-User-Role: user` giving less trusted, but authenticated, access.

-This can be turned off with the `CHORD_PERMISSIONS` environment variable and/or Django setting, or with the `AUTH_OVERRIDE` Django setting.

-## Accessing the Django Shell from inside a CHORD Container
+### Accessing the Django Shell from inside a CHORD Container

 Assuming `chord_singularity` is being used, the following commands can be used to bootstrap your way to a `chord_metadata_service` environment within a CHORD